SinaEtebar/Website/research.md

       <p>For my thesis I reviewed various neutrino experiments and explained and reviewed various sterile neutrino models that were used to explain them. </p>
     </div>
     <div id="expertTextBAPhy" class="expert">
+    <p><a href="https://sbn.fnal.gov/">Neutrino short-baseline</a> anomalies refer to puzzling observations in neutrino experiments where neutrinos appear to behave differently than our current understanding predicts.
+These anomalies have sparked immense interest in the scientific community, leading to investigations that may revolutionize our understanding of neutrino physics.</p>
+    <p>The anomalies arise from experiments involving neutrinos that travel shorter distances, such as those generated in nuclear reactors or accelerators.
+When observed over short baselines, unexpected deficit neutrino flux or excess in neutrino interactions, particularly electron antineutrinos, has been noticed.
+These discrepancies challenge the <a href="https://en.wikipedia.org/wiki/Standard_Model">Standard Model of particle physics</a>, indicating potential new physics beyond our current understanding.</p>
+    <p>One proposed solution to these anomalies involves the existence of sterile neutrinos.
+Sterile neutrinos are hypothetical particles that don't interact via the weak nuclear force, making them exceedingly difficult to detect.
+If these sterile neutrinos have a small mass and mix with the standard neutrinos, they could lead to the observed anomalies.
+The presence of sterile neutrinos could create a new type of <a href="https://en.wikipedia.org/wiki/Neutrino_oscillation">neutrino oscillation</a>, where active neutrinos transform into sterile neutrinos over short distances, causing the unexpected experimental results.</p>
     </div>
   </div>
   <div class="project-more-information">